-Exposure Management The Group is exposed to interest rate risk in respect to short and long-term borrowings where interest is charged at variable rates.
-The Group mitigates interest rate risk primarily by maintaining an appropriate mix of fixed and floating rate borrowings.
-Where necessary the Group hedges interest rates using derivative financial instruments - interest rate swaps to manage cash flows and interest rate exposure.
+The Group is exposed to interest rate risk in respect to short and long-term borrowings where interest is charged at variable rates.
+The Group mitigates interest rate risk primarily by maintaining an appropriate mix of fixed and floating rate in respect to short and long-term borrowings where interest is charged at variable rates. borrowings.
+Where necessary, the Group hedges interest rates using derivative financial instruments - interest rate swaps to manage cash flows and interest rate exposure.
 The Group is exposed to foreign exchange risk in respect of purchases of inventory and property, plant and equipment denominated in a foreign currency.
 The Group manages foreign currency risk on contractual commitments by entering into forward exchange contracts.
 The Group is exposed to liquidity and funding risk from operations and borrowings, where the risk is that the Group may not be able to refinance debt obligations or meet other cash outflow obligations when required.
-The Group mitigates liquidity and funding risk by ensuring a sufficient range of funds is available to meet its cash flow obligations when due under both normal and stressed conditions without incurring unacceptable losses or risking damage to the Group's reputation.
-The Group is exposed to credit risk from financial instrument contracts and trade and other receivables.
+The Group mitigates liquidity and funding risk by ensuring a sufficient range of funds are available to meet its cash flow obligations when due under both normal and stressed conditions without incurring unacceptable losses or risking damage to the Group's reputation.
+The Group is exposed to credit risk from financial instrument contracts, trade and other receivables, contract assets and lease receivables.
 The maximum exposure to credit risk at reporting date is the carrying amount, net of any provision for impairment.
 The Group enters into financial instrument contracts with high credit quality financial institutions with a minimum long-term credit rating of A- or better by Standard & Poor's.
 The Board approved policies limit the amount of credit exposure to any one financial institution by credit rating band.
-The Group manages counterparty credit risk through approval, granting and renewal of credit limits, regularly monitoring exposures against credit limits and assessing overall financial stability and strength of counterparties on an ongoing basis.
-Refer to note 5 for credit risk exposures relating to trade and other receivables.
-The Group is exposed to interest rate risk in respect to short and long-term borrowings where interest is charged at variable rates.
-The Group is exposed to foreign exchange risk in respect of purchases of inventory and property, plant and equipment denominated in a foreign currency.
+The Group manages counterparty credit risk through approval, granting and renewal of credit limits, regularly monitoring exposures against credit limits, and assessing overall financial stability and strength of counterparties on an ongoing basis.
+Refer to note 5 for credit risk exposures relating to trade and other receivables, contract assets and lease receivables. exchange risk in respect of purchases of inventory and property, plant and equipment denominated in a foreign currency.
 The Group is exposed to liquidity and funding risk from operations and borrowings, where the risk is that the Group may not be able to refinance debt obligations or meet other cash outflow obligations when required.
-The Group is exposed to credit risk from financial instrument contracts and trade and other receivables.
-The maximum exposure to credit risk at reporting date is the carrying amount, net of any
+The Group is exposed to credit risk from financial instrument contracts, trade and other receivables, contract assets and lease receivables.
+The maximum exposure to credit risk at reporting date is the carrying amount, net of any provision

-(a) Market risk

-(i) Interest rate risk
+- (a) Market risk - (i) Interest rate risk